 Here’s How a Health Coach Helped One Man Lose Weight, Fix His Blood Sugar, and Drop Seven of Eight Prescriptions

-At the California Center for Functional Medicine, I’ve seen our health coach inspire people, help them make changes, and improve their lives.
+In my clinical work, I’ve seen health coaches inspire people, help them make changes, and improve their lives.

 I watched one patient, Ryan, overcome multiple health problems with the assistance of a coach, as well as the rest of our collaborative care team.
 He started out 40 pounds overweight, pre-diabetic, asthmatic, and suffering from insomnia and sleep apnea.
 He was experiencing atopic dermatitis—complete with itchy, painful rashes—and ulcerative colitis.
 When he first walked through our doors, he was taking eight different medications regularly and turning to an inhaler and pain medicine when needed.